Gazoo101/Codility-Cpp11-Framework/README.md

 ## How To Use

 The included [main.cpp](Codility-Cpp11-Framework/main.cpp) file demonstrates basic usage.
-It looks like this:
+By default, the framework will print the output of your test results (and input parameters) into Visual Studio's Output window.
+But adding a different output function is very straight-forward, as demonstrated in the excerpt from [main.cpp](Codility-Cpp11-Framework/main.cpp) below:

 	// Init Helper!
 	auto helper = std::make_unique<TestHelper>();